Robert Käslin: Early life and education

 Käslin was born 14 November 1871 in Aarau, Switzerland.
 He was the son of conductor, choirmaster, and composer Eusebius Käslin, and brother of writer Hans Käslin.
-He graduated from the district school in Aarau in 1892 and went on to study law at the University of Bern, University of Munich, and University of Heidelberg.
-After earning his doctorate, he passed the bar exam in the canton of Aargau and began his career as a law clerk at the District Court of Baden in 1900.
+He graduated from the district school in Aarau in 1892 and went on to study law at the University of Bern, the Ludwig-Maximilians-Universität München, and Heidelberg University.
+After obtaining his doctorate, he passed the bar exam in the canton of Aargau and began his career as a law clerk at the District Court of Baden in 1900.
 He also worked as an editor for the Aargauer Tagblatt.

 In 1902, Käslin joined the Swiss federal administration and served as an adjunct in the Federal Department of Justice and Police until 1911.
 Between 1912 and 1914, he was secretary of the second Expert Committee on the Criminal Code.
-He returned to the Department in 1914, and from 1918 onward, he led it.
+He returned to the department in 1914, and from 1918 onward, he led it.
 In 1919, he was elected Federal Vice-Chancellor.